-NU 406 Nursing Management
+NU 406 Nursing Leadership amd Management 4 Cr

-This course explores the relationship between management and leadership.
-The student will consider and practice the skills needed by a nurse manager to effectively plan, organize, staff, direct and control nursing and health care as it is provided by groups of workers.
-In this course, the student is beginning the process of being socialized into the novice registered nurse role.
-This role development is accomplished by having the student consider the staff and management roles as interdependent.
+This course explores the relationship between management and leadership processes and practices.
+The student will consider and practice the skills needed by nurse managers and leaders to effectively assess, design, coordinate, direct and evaluate the delivery of quality health care.
 Prerequisites: Completion of 300-level nursing courses.
 Fall and spring semester.